haraxi/ML_Gene_Expression_Classification/README.md

 # Prediction of Leukemia Subtypes from Gene-Expression Data: A Machine Learning Approach

 ## **Course Name**
-Machine Learning for Scientists: 02-620
+Machine Learning for Scientists (02-620)

 ## **Overview**